philippgille/chromem-go/README.md

   - Bring your own (implement [`chromem.EmbeddingFunc`](https://pkg.go.dev/github.com/philippgille/chromem-go#EmbeddingFunc))
   - You can also pass existing embeddings when adding documents to a collection, instead of letting `chromem-go` create them
 - Similarity search:
-  - [X] Exhaustive nearest neighbor search using cosine similarity
-    - A.k.a. "exact" or brute-force search.
-Sometimes called FLAT index.
+  - [X] Exhaustive nearest neighbor search using cosine similarity (sometimes also called exact search or brute-force search or FLAT index)
 - Filters:
   - [X] Document filters: `$contains`, `$not_contains`
   - [X] Metadata filters: Exact matches
 - Storage:
   - [X] In-memory
+  - [X] Optional immediate persistence (writes one file for each added collection and document, encoded as [gob](https://go.dev/blog/gob), optionally gzip-compressed)
-  - [X] Backups: Export and import of the entire DB to/from a single file (optionally gzip-compressed and AES-GCM encrypted)
+  - [X] Backups: Export and import of the entire DB to/from a single file (encoded as [gob](https://go.dev/blog/gob), optionally gzip-compressed and AES-GCM encrypted)
-  - [X] Optional immediate persistence (writes one file for each added collection and document, encoded as [gob](https://go.dev/blog/gob))
 - Data types:
   - [X] Documents (text)